Adapting, Fast and Slow: On Few-Shot Transportability of Compositions: Few-shot Learning via Circuit Transportability

 Suppose we do not have access to a domain knowledge comprised of a collection of causal graphs and the discrepancy oracle.
 The next example depicts a situation where we can still make accurate predictions in the target domain.

-\begin{example} \normalfont In the context of \Cref{ex:structure-informed-multi}, suppose we do not have access to domain discrepancy sets $\Delta$ and the parent sets $\Pa^1_Y,\Pa^*_Y$.
+\begin{example} \normalfont In the context of \Cref{ex:structure-informed-multi}, suppose we do not have access to the discrepancy set $\Delta$ and the parent sets $\Pa^{\src}_Y,\Pa^\star_Y$.
 To compensate for this lack of knowledge, we take the following approach: we train a collection of predictors that would contain at least one candidate whose risk in the target is as good as what is achievable through module-TR, and then we use held-out target data to find the best performing one among these candidates, hopefully identifying the best-performing one with few target samples.
 In particular, for every $c\in \{0,1,2,3\}$, we take two ordered set of the covariates of size $c$, and regress $Y$ on these $c$ variables in the specified order, once using target data alone and once using source and target data combined. this results in a total of at most $\sum_{c=0}^3 ({3 \choose c}\cdot c!)^2 + {3 \choose c}\cdot c! = 98$ predictors.
 Notice that this number does not depend on dimensionality of $X,Y$, and is only a function of the number of variables.
 Finally, we use held-out target data to choose the best performing one in this pool of predictors.
 This imposes a fixed excess risk on top of what is achievable through module-TR, and since we know that this example is in fact module-transportable, we can guarantee a small total risk with only a few target samples. $\square$ \end{example}

-As seen in the example above, each hypothetical domain knowledge yields an estimator for $P^*(v_{T_*}\mid v_{1:M})$ trained using a combination of the source and target data (\Cref{alg:AD-Delta-sequence}).
-Since the domain knowledge $\Delta,\{\cG^j\}_{j\in [K] \cup \{*\}}$ is a discrete object, by fixing $T_*$ which is the size of the target SCM, there exists finitely many distinct candidate estimators for $P^*(v_{T_*}\mid v_{1:M})$, considering all possibilities.
-We can partition the target data into training and validation sets of size $\frac{n}{2}$, and use the training part along with the source data to obtain the set of possible estimators of $P^*(v_{T_*}\mid v_{1:M})$.
-Finally, we can use the target validation data to pick the best performing estimator from the pool.
-Circuit-AD (\Cref{alg:agnostic-sequence}) summarizes this approach, and what follows is its performance guarantee.
+As seen in the example above, each hypothetical domain knowledge yields an estimator for $P^\star(v^\star_{T_*}\mid v^\star_{1:M})$ via circuit-TR.
+Since the discrepancy oracle $\Delta$ and the diagrams $\cG^{\src}, \cG^\star$ are discrete objects, fixing $T_*$ leaves finitely many candidate estimators.
+Partition target data into training and validation sets of size $\tfrac{n}{2}$, build candidates using the training half plus the source data, and use the validation half to select the best performer.
+Circuit-AD (\Cref{alg:agnostic-sequence}) implements this.
+What follows is its performance guarantee.